-Since 2015, the World Health Organization (WHO) has designated K2P Center twice as a WHO Collaborating Center for Evidence-Informed Policy and Practice.
-This re-designation, effective for another four-year term, is unique since the K2P Center is the only WHO Collaborating Center for Evidence-Informed Policy and Practice in Lebanon and the region, and is the second WHO Collaborating Center of this kind globally after McMaster Health Forum in Canada.
+Since 2015, the World Health Organization (WHO) has designated K2P Center thrice as a WHO Collaborating Center for Evidence-Informed Policy and Practice.
+This designation, which has been in effect for three consecutive four-year term, is unique since the K2P Center is the only WHO Collaborating Center for Evidence-Informed Policy and Practice in Lebanon and the region, and is the second center of its kind globally after McMaster Health Forum in Canada.

-The Center for Systematic Reviews Health Policy and Systems Research (SPARK)
+The Center for Systematic Reviews on Health Policy and Systems Research (SPARK)